IsaacLatta/URepair/README.md

 	```bash
 	cmake .. -G "Visual Studio 17 2022"
 	```
-4. Open the .sln file found in the build directory
+4. Open the .sln file found in the build directory in Visual Studio.
 5. Build and run the project:
 	- Press **F5** or click the green **Start** button (arrow) in Visual Studio.